sange1104/MultiEmo/README.md

 Twitter dataset can be found in ``./data/Twitter.csv``.
 Each row represents a twitter post including at least one emoji of the top 64 emojis.
 The data we used for training includes posts with only one emoji.
 You can preprocess the raw data by running the following script.
 After running the ``./data/preprocessing.py``, preprocessed dataset will split into 3 files for train, validation, and test, respectively.
 ```
-python ./data/preprocessing.py --Twitter.csv
+python ./data/preprocessing.py --data_path Twitter.csv
 ```

 #### (2) GoEmotion dataset
 For emotion detection, we employed GoEmotion which was released [here](https://github.com/google-research/google-research/tree/master/goemotions).
 GoEmotion is a dataset labeled 58,000 Reddit  comments with 28 emotions.
 Furthermore, all the comments were also labeled with hierarchical grouping (positive, negative, ambiguous + neutral) and Ekman emotion (anger, disgust, fear, joy, sadness, surprise + neutral).
 To exclude ambiguous data as much as possible, we removed all the comments labeled as neutral during training stage.
-Also, we used this dataset after employing the same preprocessing pipeline we used for Twitter dataset.
+Since GoEmotion dataset is published in train, validation and test set, respectively, we only employed the same preprocessing pipeline we used for Twitter dataset.

 How to train